100askTeam/100ask_lvgl_docs/docs/integration/ide/pc-simulator.rst

 - Cross-platform: Any Windows, Linux or macOS system can run the PC simulator.
 - Portability: The written code is portable, which means you can simply copy it when migrating to embedded hardware.
 - Easy Validation: The simulator is also very useful to report bugs because it provides a common platform for every user.
-- Better developer experience: On PC Debuggers are usually faster and better, you can log to files, add a lot of ``printf``s, do profiling, and so on.
+- Better developer experience: On PC Debuggers are usually faster and better, you can log to files, add a lot of ``printf``-s, do profiling, and so on.

 .. raw:: html